 Resources - Displays CPU load, RAM usage, Connections, VPN Tunnels and Rules configured.

 There are also two graphs on this page; one shows the CPU usage during the last 24 hours.
-The other shows the state table usage during the last 24 hours.
-Useful for plotting usage trends for your application.
+The other shows the state table usage during the last 24 hours. application.